turnbullerin/autoinject/README.md

       method.
 This copy is transient and remade each time, so modules making extensive use of it can call `copy()` and check the copy.
 - Note that, unlike the context manager, the decorators also RUN the inner code in the given context.
-- Thread-handling was improved significantly and now also includes a wrapper function for your `run()` methods to ensure clean-up (`@injector.as_thread_run()`).
+- Thread-handling was improved significantly and now also includes a wrapper function for `threading.Thread.run()` methods to ensure clean-up (`@injector.as_thread_run()`).
 This also is a wrapper around `@injector.inject` so you can inject variables into your `run()` method directly.